 Should my reconstruction be immediate or delayed?

 In most situations an immediate breast reconstruction (done at the time of the mastectomy) is appropriate.
 The advantage of this approach is that you wake up from the surgery with a new breast, or the beginnings of a new breast, already in place.
 In addition, when the breast reconstruction is performed immediately, the soft tissue envelope is not allowed to heal and contract, which often enhances the eventual reconstructive result.
-There are some instances where Dr Turowski and Dr Lu will recommend a delayed reconstruction, but this decision is made on an individualized basis.
+There are some instances where Dr Turowski will recommend a delayed reconstruction, but this decision is made on an individualized basis.

 Where are the scars after breast reconstruction?